authharoon/authharoon/README.md

 ## 🎯 Current Focus

-I'm currently focused on building reliable, scalable web scrapers and automation tools that help businesses collect clean, structured data efficiently.
-Whether it's extracting listings from a marketplace, gathering leads from Google Maps, or pulling product data from an ecommerce site, I design solutions that are fast, accurate, and easy to maintain — handling everything from anti-bot measures to large-scale data cleaning and export.
+I build reliable web scraping and automation solutions that help businesses collect accurate, structured data from almost any website.
+Whether it's a simple static site or a complex, dynamic platform, I create scalable scrapers that deliver clean, organized data in formats like Excel, CSV, or JSON.
+My focus is on building fast, maintainable solutions that handle large scale data extraction while ensuring accuracy and consistency.

 ---